marvijo-code/entelect-2025-Zooscape/engine/README.md

 ## Submission Process
+An important note regarding Bot registration, is the use of the **UUID Token** variable which will link your bot to your player account.

+Please ensure that your bot is using the **Environment Variable "Token"** as this is used alongside your nickname when registering your bot, allowing your points to be tracked during tournaments.
+Please see Starter and Reference Bots if there is any confusion.

 We have automated submissions through GitHub!
 For more information, sign up for the player portal [here](https://challenge.entelect.co.za/portal), and follow the steps!